GENIE-MC/Generator/src/scripts/production/python/README.md

 other scripts can be easily added.

 ## Requirements
-- To submit the jobs:
-`source /cvmfs/fermilab.opensciencegrid.org/products/common/etc/setup`
-`setup fife_utils`
-- You also need to have the $GENIE enviromental variable to your GENIE-MC/Generator directory.
+- You must have the $GENIE enviromental variable to your GENIE-MC/Generator directory.
+This is required only to run the python scripts, no previous compilation of the GENIE-MC/Generator code is required.
 - Your jobs-topdir must be in the pnfs area

 ## Possible options